Peter Sherry: Post-collegiate

 Upon graduating from Georgetown, Sherry signed a professional contract with Adidas.
 He joined the Reebok Enclave racing team, coached by Frank Gagliano.
 He finished in 17th place in the men's 5000 meters at the 1999 USATF Championships in a time of 14:03.48.
 In the 2003 Marine Corps Marathon, he almost dropped out in the eighth mile due to a cramp, but felt better en route to win the race.
 Peter Sherry tore his hamstring in the second mile of the 2020 Boston Marathon, but ultimately completed the race in 7 hours and 40 minutes.

 Personal life

-Sherry currently resides in Great Falls, Virginia, where he runs his sports massage therapy practice out of Commonwealth Chiropractic Center.
-He is married to Faith Sherry, a marketing agent at TMA Direct, and the couple has three daughters together.
+Sherry currently resides in Great Falls, Virginia, with his wife, Faith Sherry.
+He runs a sports massage therapy practice out of Commonwealth Chiropractic Center in Reston, Virginia.